 Psalms (OT 404) is a study of Hebrew poetry for literary and spiritual value.
 Pre-requisites: Biblical Literature I and Inductive Bible Study.
-3 credit hours

 Wisdom Literature (OT 405) is an exegesis and exposition of Job, Proverbs, Ecclesiastes, and Song of Solomon.
 Pre-requisites: Biblical Literature I and Inductive Bible Study.
-3 credit hours